 a tour boat sailing up the narrow body of water called the Port de Plaisance de Paris Arsenal heading straight for the square looking like it had no intention of stopping.
 It didn't.
 It sailed right into a tunnel that goes under the Blvd Lenoir and comes out at the Canal St Martin just a couple blocks east of the Place de la Republique.
 The canal which empties into the larger Bassin de la Villette has several boats which are music clubs, and a lot of activity even in November.
 There is even a Holiday Inn Express right on the water which seemed like a nice place to stay.
 Actually it would be great to have an apartment overlooking the water if I ever move here.

-One of our discoveries besides the really interesting shops and bakeries of this neighborhood and the giant grid of tracks that bring trains to the Gare de l'Est was the Centquatre, an enormous building that has been renovated
+One of our discoveries besides the really interesting shops and bakeries of this neighborhood and the giant grid of tracks that bring trains to the Gare de l'Est was the Centquatre, an enormous building that

 and set up as an exhibition hall.
 It was originally the Municipal Funeral Hall.
 During its heyday 27,000 hearses left the building every year and 1,400 people worked there.
 The Municipal funeral service employed woodworkers, cabinetmakers, coachbuilders, mechanics, seamstresses, painters and masons and the city held a monopoly on funerals until 1993.
 You could see that this is a work in progress and that the possibilities of what can be done with such an amazing space are being figured out